Hooks Overview

 Offloading to the jobs queue

-If your hooks perform any long-running tasks that don't direct affect request lifecycle, consider offloading them to the jobs queue.
+If your hooks perform any long-running tasks that don't directly affect the request lifecycle, consider offloading them to the jobs queue.
 This will free up the request to continue processing without waiting for the task to complete.

 To learn more, see the Job Queue documentation.